 Supplementary Figure S11.
-Correlation analysis between BRCA2 exon 3 inclusion levels observed in different systems.
+Correlation analysis between BRCA2 exon 3 inclusion levels observed in the minigene assay and in patient RNA samples.

 (A) Comparison of BRCA2 exon 3 splicing patterns observed in patient-derived samples and minigene assay.
 The impact on splicing of BRCA2e3 variants was determined in the context of the pCAS2-BRCA2e3 minigene (mono-allelic) and compared with those observed in equivalent patient-derived RNA samples (bi-allelic).
 The precise correspondence between the levels of exon skipping observed in the pCAS2-BRCA2e3 minigene assays and patient-derived RNA samples (LCLs untreated with puromycin, and PAXgene) and the identity of the corresponding BRCA2e3 variant, is indicated on Supplementary Table S1.
 R², coefficient of determination.